Azure/azure-sdk-for-python/sdk/maps/azure-maps-search/README.md

     get_polygon()
 ```

-### Make a Reverse Address Search to translate coordinate location to street address
+### Make a reverse geocode to translate coordinates to address

 You can translate coordinates into human-readable street addresses.
 This process is also called reverse geocoding.
 This is often used for applications that consume GPS feeds and want to discover addresses at specific coordinate points.